usert5432/lagrtools/README.md

 `clusters-(tru|img)-aN.npz`.

 `$OUTOUT` is an output directory where the processed dataset will be saved.
-Finally, `$CONFIG` is a path to a config, that defines wich nodes/features from the Wire-Cell graphs to extract.
-Please, fefer to the example file `examples/preprocess_configs/simple.toml` for details.
+Finally, `$CONFIG` is a path to a config, that defines which nodes/features from the Wire-Cell graphs to extract.
+Please, refer to the example file `examples/preprocess_configs/simple.toml` for details.